DmitriiGoltsov/Difference-finder/README.md

-### ***Description:***

-This programme is one of my student projects.
+## Description:

 Simple, small and fast terminal utility that can find differences between two configuration files.

-Supported formats:
+### *Supported input formats:*

 1) .json
 2) .yml

-Main features:
+### *Main features:*

-The utility finds the differences between two files and shows the result of the comparing in two possible styles:
+The utility finds the differences between two configuration files and shows the result of this comparing in three possible styles:

 1) Stylish (default style);
-2) Plain
+2) Plain;
+3) Json (the utility create a String in accordance with .json format);

-Examples of both styles you can find below in attached asciinemas.
+You can find examples of all supported styles below in the attached asciinemas.
 Please, take into account that nested YAML and JSON files are also supported by the utility.

-Brief instruction:
+### *Brief instruction:*

 1) Download the utility to the directory you like;
 2) Open the directory with your terminal and type: "make install";
 3) Wait;
-4) Type ~$ ./build/install/app/bin/app file1 file2, where "file1" is a path to the first configuration file
-and "file2" is a path to the second one respectively.
+4) Type in directory of the utility: ~$ ./build/install/app/bin/app file1 file2, where "file1" is a path to the first configuration file and "file2" is a path to the second one respectively.
+You can use Makefile commands as well.

 If you need help, please type ~$ ./build/install/app/bin/app -h for more information.